 And yes it’s taken me this long to post it.

 I figure vegan butter chicken is quite a cold-weather recipe.
 Plus I did need to get a decent photo.
 So, I get a pass on the delay, yes?

 I did a little research on the flavors and components of the dish and created my own ‘healthied’ up vegan butter chicken.

 It’s abundantly flavorful, and rich but not too rich.
 You can always increase the cashew cream or coconut milk if you like.
 For me, the balance of flavor and richness is just right.

-Most often I make this dish with the coconut milk, since it is quick and convenient.
+I make this dish with coconut milk since it is quick and convenient.
 But the cashew cream is especially luscious.
 If you have time, use the cashew cream from this post – works a charm.